PennockTech/smtpdane/README.md

 # Regular lookup of SMTP Submission for a domain:
 smtpdane -submission example.org

+# Regular lookup of SMTP Submissions TLS-on-connect for a domain:
+smtpdane -submissions example.org

 # Connect to port 26 for a server, IPv4-only:
 smtpdane -4 -port 26 mx1.example.org

-# Check TLS-on-connect for a server:
+# Check if there is a Submissions (TLS-on-connect, 465) service on
-smtpdane -port 465 -tls-on-connect smtp.example.org
+# each IP found for Submission service (587) to confirm that you're

-# Connect to the "usual" de-facto standard TLS-on-connect SMTPS port,
+# good to add the newer _submissions._tcp SRV records too:
-# on each host which is a submission host for the domain,
-# and speak TLS-on-connect:
 smtpdane -tls-on-connect -submission example.org:465

 # Also try checking another hostname